Nao Yoshioka

-Nao Yoshioka (born March 2, 1988) is a soul singer and songwriter from Osaka, Japan, now based in New York City.
+Nao Yoshioka (born March 2, 1988) is a soul singer and songwriter from Osaka, Japan, now based in Tokyo.

 Early life

 Yoshioka was born in Osaka, Japan on 2 March 1988.
 Her father studied painting and eventually became an interior designer.
 Her mother was an illustrator before becoming a dress designer.

 Yoshioka's parents encouraged her and her two older sisters to explore creative pursuits.
 Yoshioka attended an arts high school and studied painting and sculpture, eventually joining a band as a vocalist.
 Yoshioka entered a debut recording competition sponsored by a music vocational school and won.
 She then worked with a vocal trainer and learned more about blues and soul music.

 After problems at school and coping with her parents' divorce, Yoshioka struggled to concentrate on her musical ambitions.
 She eventually dropped out of high school and moved to New York City to pursue a career as a singer.